Pac-12 football plans remain in holding pattern - WHIZ News

 The Big Ten and Pac-12 decided last month to postpone all fall sports until January due to concerns about the coronavirus pandemic.

 Football in the Atlantic Coast Conference and the Big 12 started last week, with the Southeastern Conference set to kick off its season on Sept.
-26. The Big Ten’s Council of Presidents and Chancellor voted Tuesday to change course and begin football with all 14 teams next month.
+26. The Big Ten Council of Presidents and Chancellors voted Tuesday to change course and begin football with all 14 teams next month.

+President Donald Trump pushed for the Big Ten to get back to football and had a similar sentiment for the Pac-12.

 Associated Press Writer Adam Beam in Sacramento, California, contributed to this report.